What is Salutogenic Design?

 EVIDENCE-BASED DESIGN & THE ROLE OF BIOPHILIC DESIGN

-"Salutogenesis," the etymological root of salutogenic design, was a new theory turned paradigm-shifting approach to medicine introduced by Aaron Antonovsky in the late 1970s and widely respected today: salutogenesis focuses on adding factors that support human health, as opposed to simply subtracting factors that cause disease.
-Applied to architecture and the built environment, this is a strategy that adds factors demonstrated to improve inhabitant well-being into the design of places.
+"Salutogenesis," the science of health and the etymological root of salutogenic design, was a new theory turned paradigm-shifting approach to medicine introduced by Aaron Antonovsky in the late 1970s and widely respected today: salutogenesis focuses on adding factors that support human health, as opposed to simply subtracting factors that cause disease.
+Applied to architecture and the built environment, salutogenic design is the strategy that adds factors demonstrated to improve inhabitant well-being into the design of places.

 For more information on salutogenic design, the following resources are recommended: